google/WebFundamentals/src/content/en/updates/2017/02/improved-add-to-home-screen.md

 {# wf_featured_image: /web/updates/images/generic/devices.png #}
 {# wf_featured_snippet: Progressive Web Apps are becoming more integrated with your device.
 Learn how. #}

-# The new and improved Add to Home screen {: .page-title }
+# The New and Improved Add to Home screen {: .page-title }

 {% include "web/_shared/contributors/paulkinlan.html" %}